Top 5 Dry Winter Garden Care Tips

 3. Wrap the Trunks of Young Trees to Protect Against Rabbits

 Rabbits will be eating the bark of young trees this very dry winter.
 This is especially true of fruit trees which they seem to prefer.
 Purchase a roll or two of tree wrap and cover the bottom 3 ft. of the trunk.
-This will also help to protect against Southwest Winter Injury also know as winter sunburn of the bark.
+This will also help to protect against Southwest Winter Injury also known as winter sunburn of the bark.
 If you don't have tree wrap, use corrugated cardboard and twine to get the job done.
 Remove wrap and cardboard in late April/early May.

 4. Gopher Control